maudnals/wasm-image-operations/README.md

 <img with="540" src="https://github.com/maudnals/wasm-image-operations/blob/master/doc/demo.gif?raw=true"/>
 </p>

-* The average pixel value (R+G+B) of the image is displayed
+* The average pixel value (R+G+B) of the image is computed with WebAssembly.
-* Below the image, a benchmark of JS vs Wasm duration to perform the operations is displayed (over multiple iterations).
+* A benchmark of JS vs Wasm duration to perform the operations is performed (over multiple iterations) -  see below the image.

 ## Run